Fair Debt Collection Practices Act

 (5) The threat to take any action that cannot legally be taken or that is not intended to be taken.

 (6) The false representation or implication that a sale, referral, or other transfer of any interest in a debt shall cause the consumer to —

 (A) lose any claim or defense to payment of the debt; or

-(B) become subject to any practice prohibited by this title.
+(B) become subject to any practice prohibited by this subchapter.

 (13) The false representation or implication that documents are legal process.